11 innings, eight home runs and one wild Game 2: A timeline of the Astros' improbable victory

 Correa: "The last out I almost had a heart attack.
 [Devenski] was making good pitches and [Puig] kept making good swings."

-Verlander: "I've been part of some pretty exciting games, but with all that this one entailed to be in the World Series and to be down a game, the roller-coaster of emotion.
+Verlander: "I've been part of some pretty exciting games, but with all that this one entailed to be in the World Series and to be down a game, the roller coaster of emotion.
 This is an instant classic, and to be able to be part of it is pretty special."

 Maybin: "Nobody says these games are going to be easy."